Malpaso Creek

 Malpaso Creek is a small, coastal stream 5 mile south of Carmel in Monterey County, California, United States.
 It is generally regarded as the northern border of Big Sur in central coastal California.
 A low grade bituminous coal deposit was found in upper Malpaso Canyon in 1874.
 Actor and director Clint Eastwood bought 650 acres of land in the vicinity of the creek and named his production company Malpaso Productions after the creek.

 Location

 The creek and its canyon also defines the northern border of Garrapata State Park.
 The mouth of the creek is located at Little Malpaso Beach where there is a small white sandy beach, tide pools, and a narrow cave.
-The American film actor, director, and producer Clint Eastwood has spent much of his life in this area and named his film company Malpaso Productions after the creek to the north of his 200-acre property on the former Victorine Ranch.

 Etymology

 The creek was named by the United States Coast Survey from the hand-drawn diseño of Rancho San Jose y Sur Chiquito.
 The translation of the creek's name, "bad step", or "bad crossing", was based on how difficult it was to cross the abrupt canyon before a bridge was built across it in 1935.